sowiroar/Synergia/README.md

 # Céfiro
 Céfiro is an air quality monitoring project that integrates environmental sensors, embedded systems and machine learning models to predict and analyze atmospheric conditions in the city of Manizales.
+The project collects data on variables such as temperature, humidity, CO2 concentration and air quality to generate reports and visualizations on the environmental status in real time and over time.